 Welcome to the web site of Kevin Robison, a sought-after musician known for his eclectic palate of musical abilities and compositional styles.
 As a music director, he has conducted professional productions of Sweeney Todd, Carousel, Into the Woods, as well as twenty other Broadway musicals in regional theaters on both the East and West Coasts.
 Committed to both professional and educational theatre, he is known for his expertise in teaching musical theatre performance, and specializes in working with actors who have yet to explore their singing ability.
-He served as the Resident Director of Music for Pacific Conservatory Theatre for 7 years before coming to Atlanta where he spent a decade developing the genre of choral theatre with the Atlanta Gay Men’s Chorus, where he served as the organization’s only full-time artistic director.
+He served as the Resident Director of Music for Pacific Conservatory Theatre for 7 years before coming to Atlanta where he spent a decade developing the genre of choral theatre with the Atlanta Gay Men’s Chorus, serving as the organization’s only full-time artistic director.
 Most recently he was music director for The Harvey Milk Show, presented as part of the 35th anniversary of Atlanta’s highly acclaimed Actor’s Express.

 As a composer and arranger, he creates music that is both sophisticated and accessible to both a wide range of concert-goers and to the performers who regularly commission his work.
 Best known for his choral music, Kevin has received over one-hundred commissions from ensembles throughout the US, and his work has been recorded and performed by New York City Gay Men’s Chorus, Turtle Creek Chorale, Santa Fe Desert Chorale, San Francisco Gay Men’s Chorus, Seattle Men’s Chorus and a host of other ensembles.
 His original work for chorus and orchestra, Libertad, was premiered by the ensembles of Voices of Note in 2016.